-Are substance use and addiction the same thing?
-If not, what is the difference between abuse and addiction?
+Are substance misuse and addiction the same thing?
+If not, what is the difference?
 Are they connected?
 If you have a loved one who you believe may be misusing a substance, you may be wondering if they are suffering from an addiction.

 No matter the specifics of you or your loved one’s drug use, it can have devastating consequences.
 Fortunately, there are treatment options available for substance use disorder and addiction.
 A life of sobriety is possible.

-Substance abuse refers to repetitive harmful use of a substance, such as alcohol or drugs.
-Abused substances may be banned substances, legal prescription drugs or even substances that are not classified as drugs.
+Substance misuse refers to repetitive harmful use of a substance, such as alcohol or drugs.
+Misused substances may be banned substances, legal prescription drugs, or even substances that are not classified as drugs.

 - Loss of the ability to control yourself